DelphiWorlds/KastriFree/README.md

 # KastriFree

-Free version of the Kastri library (commercial version is still coming.. it's taking longer than expected)
+Free version of the Kastri library

 From Delphi Worlds: http://www.delphiworlds.com